rakudo/rakudo/CONTRIBUTING.md

 * Background info

 Don't end commit subjects with periods for ease of viewing a commit log by title.
 If there are multiple sentences in the subject, you can have a period, but do not have one at the end of the commit.
 Example: `Fix foo and bar.
 This is good because reasons`

 This makes them look better and easier to read in shortlog/oneline form.

-If you fixed a ticket, or the commit relates to a specific ticket, please mention the ticket in the title or the body as `RT #12345`.
+If you fixed a ticket, or the commit relates to a specific ticket, please mention the ticket in the title or the body as `#12345`.
+Note that `RT #12345` refers to the old tracker on [https://rt.perl.org/](https://rt.perl.org/) and not the GitHub tracker.
+For GitHub issues, refer to the issue as `#12345` and GitHub will automatically link to the corresponding issue.
+For extra clarity, you can refer to it as `GitHub #12345` to be extra clear that you are referring to the GitHub issue.

 If there was an IRC conversation that can give some background or useful information, you can link to it by visiting [irclog.perlgeek.de](https://irclog.perlgeek.de/perl6/) and